17 Helpful Tips for a More Comfortable International Flight

 Obviously, if you’re sleeping you’re not going to wake up every hour to drink, just make sure that you drink before going to sleep and when you wake up.

-I recommend bringing your own water bottle.
-I am a huge fan of Epic Water filters because they are specially made for tap/filtered water.
+If you’re looking for a filtered water bottle, the one I use is Epic Water filters because they are specially made for tap/filtered water.

 Epic water graphic talking about single use plastics: about 40% of bottled water is just filtered tap water, less than 5% of plastic is actually recycled, 1 Million plastic bottles are sold every minute, 50% of plastic is single use, there are more microplastics in the ocean than stars in the galaxy, 73% of beach pollution is plastic